tari-labs/tari-university/src/preface/style-guide.md

 2. The entire extended data is available, the erasure code is constructed correctly, but the block is invalid.
 3. The entire extended data is available, but the erasure code is constructed incorrectly.

+Where a list is not a sentence and does not complete a preceding part of a sen, use no punctuation.
+**Example:** Refer to the list of contents at the start of this style guide.

 ### Cross-referencing

 - Insert cross-references between the referenced information in the text and the list of references.
-- Text references appear in square brackets in the text and are listed under 'References' at the end of each section in the order in which they appear in the text.
+- Text references appear in square brackets in the text and are listed under "References" at the end of each section in the order in which they appear in the text.
 - If a text reference appears at the end of a paragraph, it appears after the full stop at the end of the paragraph.
 - Please be specific when referring to text, figures, tables, and references.
-For clarity, avoid using 'below' or 'above'.
+For clarity, avoid using "below" or "above".
 Rather give a specific paragraph, figure, table, or reference number.